pfitzer/jtranslate/README.md

     jootranslate --source /path/to/component/root --com your_component

-`jootranslate -h` to see a full list of all options
+to see a full list of all options

+    jootranslate -h